enum314/nemesis/README.md

 4. **After Installation**:
    - The server will automatically install your project from the specified GitHub repository
-   - It will configure the correct port in .env
-   - On each startup, the update script will:
-     - Clean the dist/ directory
-     - Download the latest release from GitHub
-     - Verify the integrity of the downloaded files
-     - Extract the release
-     - Install production dependencies
-   - The server will then run your specified startup command

-### Update Script
+### Installation Script

-The template includes an automatic update script (`scripts/update.sh`) that runs before the main application starts on Pterodactyl.
+The template includes an installation script (`scripts/install.sh`) used by the Pterodactyl egg.
 This script:

-- Retrieves the latest release from your GitHub repository
-- Cleans up the dist/ directory to ensure a fresh deployment
+- Sets up the application environment
-- Verifies file integrity with checksums
+- Configures the correct port in .env
-- Installs production dependencies with `pnpm install --production`
+- Installs dependencies with `pnpm install --production`
+- Runs database migration with `pnpx prisma migrate deploy`

-The update script uses environment variables set in the Pterodactyl egg:
+The installation script uses environment variables set in the Pterodactyl egg:

 - `GITHUB_USERNAME` - GitHub username for the repository
 - `GITHUB_REPOSITORY` - Name of the repository
 - `GITHUB_TAG` - Release tag to fetch (default: latest)
 - `GITHUB_TOKEN` - Optional token for private repositories

-This ensures your application is always running the latest release with all dependencies properly installed.
+This ensures your application is properly set up with all dependencies installed.

+Usually within egg-nemesis.json

 ## 🏗️ Template Structure